ibrahim013/location/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Getting Started
+### `Getting Started`

-Clone the repository git clone
+Clone the repository git clone `https://bitbucket.org/spatialkey/ibrahim_a_frontend_exercise`

 cd into project directory

 Install packages with `yarn`

-Start application with yarn start
+Start application with `yarn start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `UI Testing`
+To effectively test the UI it is required that any of the following address string be used.
+This is because the mockApi been used has limited data.

+.
+Flatiron Building
+.
+McKinley Tower
+.
+111 Congress Ave S
+.
+Capitol Hill
+.
+Austin Public Building

+Any other address string would return a location not found error.

-### `yarn test`
+### `Tech Stack`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+.
+React
+.
+Leaflet.js